Álvaro Medrán: Real Madrid

 Born in Dos Torres, Province of Córdoba, Medrán joined Real Madrid's youth setup in 2011, aged 17.
 After being promoted to the C team the following year he played his first match as a senior on 23 February 2014, coming on as a second-half substitute in a 2–0 away win against Real Zaragoza for the reserves in the Segunda División.
 He scored his first professional goals on 31 May, netting a brace in a 2–1 home victory over CE Sabadell FC.

 Medrán made his first-team – and La Liga – debut on 18 October 2014, replacing Luka Modrić in the 79th minute of a 5–0 away rout of Levante UD.
-On 9 December, in his UEFA Champions League maiden appearance, he scored his first senior goal for the club after replacing Gareth Bale in the 83rd minute, netting the last in the 4–0 defeat of PFC Ludogorets Razgrad in the group stage five minutes later.
+On 9 December, in his UEFA Champions League maiden appearance, he scored his first senior goal for the club after replacing Gareth Bale in the 83rd minute, closing the 4–0 defeat of PFC Ludogorets Razgrad in the group stage five minutes later.
 Later that month, he was part of the squad that won the FIFA Club World Cup in Morocco, but did not take to the field.

 On 2 July 2015, Medrán was loaned to Getafe CF in a season-long deal.
 He scored his first goal in the Spanish top flight on 24 April 2016, his team's first in a 2–2 home draw against Valencia CF. He added another on 15 May, but in a 2–1 loss at Real Betis which ensured top-tier relegation after a 12-year stay.